Emerah/Maschine-Control/README.md

-__ports__: in Live midi settings select the script and set both in and out ports to 'Maschine Virtual In/Output' (named slightly differently under windows). and activate
-'Track' and 'Remote' for both ports.
+__ports__: in Live midi settings select the script and set both in and out ports to 'Maschine Virtual In/Output' (named slightly differently under windows). and activate 'Track' and 'Remote' for both ports.
 __controller editor__: open the 'Maschine-Control' template in the controller editor and use it with the script

-developned and tested under macOS 10.15.x and 10.14.6
+developed and tested under macOS 10.15.x and 10.14.6

 ---